Japanese

 Annual of Global Solar Radiation

-Time-series representations of annual and five-year-running means of global solar radiation at five stations in Japan (Abashiri, Tsukuba, Fukuoka, Ishigakijima and Minamitorishima)
+Time-series representations of annual means of global solar radiation at four stations in Japan (Abashiri, Tsukuba, Ishigakijima and Minamitorishima), together with four-station averages (black line) and related five-year running means (red line)

 Long-term Variations in Downward Infrared Radiation